camilavaleriarojas/BaSP-A2022-Etapa-1/README.md

 ### Week 01

-Trackgenix page created with HTML.
+Landing page from Trackgenix created with HTML.

-_By Camila_
+_By Camila Rojas_